aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells/colorscale/midcolor/_index.md

 ---
 title: MidColor
 second_title: Aspose.Cells for .NET API Reference
-description: Get or set the mid value objects corresponding color.
+description: Get or set the gradient color for the middle value in the range.
 type: docs
-weight: 50
 url: /net/aspose.cells/colorscale/midcolor/
 ---
 ## ColorScale.MidColor property

-Get or set the mid value object's corresponding color.
+Get or set the gradient color for the middle value in the range.

 ```csharp
 public Color MidColor { get; set; }